How to work fewer hours and get more done?

 Limiting the time spent on work also helps to “drain the shallows,” that is, minimize the time spent on shallow activities because you need to complete more important activities first.

 To sum up, increase deep work, reduce shallow work, plan it out, and stick to the plan.
 These approaches will help reduce the stress of work and yet accomplish more.
 For more detailed justification and approaches, I recommend reading “Deep Work” by Cal Newport and you can get a preview by listening to the podcast Hidden Brain entitled “You 2.0: Deep Work” where I first heard about it.
-I have certainly started to appreciate death in my work and I am looking forward to implementing it further.
+I have certainly started to appreciate depth in my work and I am looking forward to implementing it further.